 Day 3: Enjoy one last morning paddle or hike and say farewell to your trip mates

 Take a mid-morning paddle or hike.
 Look for wintergreen and wildflowers.
 Eat one last lunch together before packing for the trip home.
 The trip officially ends in the early afternoon.
-Those who use WI's van transportation will return to Minneapolis in the late afternoon.

 Dates & Fees